 The need for a truly immersive audio solution hasn’t been lost on the industry.
 The two most notable names in multichannel audio, Dolby Labs and DTS, have been working hard to tackle this problem and transform 2D sound into an immersive, 3D audio experience.
 After many years of research, both companies have finally unveiled their immersive audio solutions: Dolby launched Dolby Atmos and DTS released DTS:X.

-Both Dolby Atmos and DTS:X are object-oriented audio formats.
-Unlike traditional audio mixing, which associates a sound with a particular speaker on a 2D plane, object-oriented audio technology treats each sound (the roar of an airplane, bullets flying through the air, raindrops hitting leaves, birds chirping, and so on) as an individual object.
+Both Dolby Atmos and DTS:X are object-based audio formats.
+Unlike traditional audio mixing, which associates a sound with a particular speaker on a 2D plane, object-based audio technology treats each sound (the roar of an airplane, bullets flying through the air, raindrops hitting leaves, birds chirping, and so on) as an individual object.
 When sound is treated as an object, it becomes a real game-changer.

 Each sound object is accompanied by descriptive information—metadata—that describes aspects of that sound, such as where the sound object is located in a room, or in what direction the sound should move along the sound field and at what speed.
 The decoder in your A/V receiver assembles this information from the source—such as Blu-ray player or home-theater PC—and calculates which combination of speakers should work together to reproduce that sound in your room.
 This is a really big deal for home theater’s future.

-Here’s how each company is approaching object-oriented sound.
+Here’s how each company is approaching object-based sound.

 Dolby Labs was first out of the gate with Dolby Atmos.
 This immersive audio technology was implemented in select commercial cinemas in 2012.
 The theaters installed new arrays of overhead speakers for the debut of Pixar’s animated feature film Brave, which earned critical acclaim for the way it made you feel like you were in a space as part of the movie.
 Dolby brought Atmos to home theaters two years later.